 Dietitians are accountable for ensuring that their practice is consistent with the Dietitians Board’s competency requirements, Code of Ethics and Conduct, and relevant legislation.

 Limitations may be put on this scope of practice e.g. being limited to working in a clinical domain of practice and/or being under a practice supervision condition.

 Professional Standards & Competencies for Dietitians

-The Health Practitioners Competence Assurance Act 2003 (HPCA 2003) requires the Dietitians Board to ‘set standards of clinical competence, cultural competence, and ethical conduct to be observed by health practitioners of the profession.’
+The Health Practitioners Competence Assurance Act 2003 (HPCAA) requires the Dietitians Board to ‘set standards of clinical competence, cultural competence, and ethical conduct to be observed by health practitioners of the profession.’
 These are generally referred to by Regulatory Authorities as professional standards and competencies.

-These standards were reviewed and updated in 2016 and 2017 culminating in the revised Professional Standards & Competencies for Dietitians (2017).
+These standards were reviewed and updated in 2016 and 2017 culminating in the revised Professional Standards & Competencies for Dietitians.

-To be eligible to apply for registration applicants are required to demonstrate achievement of the required standard across the Standards & Competencies.
+To be eligible to apply for Registration applicants are required to demonstrate achievement of the requirements across the Standards & Competencies.

 The Activity related to Dietetics is: